wgao19/anyhowly-rocks/README.md

 - List of extra things remember to do
   - Demo the site we created, introduce people to more possibilities

+## Source code

+The site includes one branch for each step / feature we want people to build in this workshop.
+We'll roughly follow this:

+- 0-initial-commit
+- 1-up-and-running
+- 2-1-add-a-custom-page
+- 2-2-add-header-to-layout
+- 2-3-post-listing
+- 2-3-use-layout-in-custom-page
+- 2-4-add-intro-to-layout
+- 2-layout
+- 3-queries
+- 4-1-use-sass-and-css-module
+- 4-2-styling-with-sass-and-css-modules
+- 4-3-basic-typesetting
+- 4-4-typography
+- 4-5-customize-typography-theme
+- 4-styling

+## Contributing

+Contributions to this repo in any form (content, site, workshop material) are welcome and much appreciated!

 ## Other Nonsense

 ### Personal story behind this site